corrode/corrode.github.io/content/blog/lifetimes/index.md

 }
 ```

-In this example, we have two input lifetimes, so we need to specify them explicitly.
-The function takes two references, `x` and `y`, both with the same lifetime `'a`, and returns a reference with the same lifetime `'a`.
-This ensures that the returned reference is valid as long as both input references are valid.
+By adding `'a`, we specify that both input references `x` and `y` have the same lifetime `'a`, and the returned reference will also have this lifetime.
+This makes it clear to the compiler that the returned reference is guaranteed to be valid as long as both input references are valid.
+Now, the compiler can safely check and ensure that the references are used correctly throughout the code.

 ## Conclusion